-Our Board of Directors has fixed the close of business on March 31, 2017 as the record date for the determination of stockholders entitled to notice of, and to vote at, the annual meeting or any adjournment or postponement thereof.
+Our Board of Directors has fixed the close of business on March 31, 2016 as the record date for the determination of stockholders entitled to notice of, and to vote at, the annual meeting or any adjournment or postponement thereof.

 Pursuant to the rules of the Securities and Exchange Commission rules, this year we have elected to furnish proxy materials to our stockholders over the Internet.
 Alternatively, we are sending full set proxy materials to some of our stockholders and to any stockholder who has elected to receive proxy materials by mail.
 We believe that this combination of the e-proxy process and the full set mailing will ensure our stockholders' receipt of proxy materials, lower the cost of the proxy and mailing, reduce the environmental impact of our annual meeting, and help ensure that we can meet quorum.
-Accordingly, we will send either a Notice of Internet Availability of Proxy Materials or a full set of proxy materials on or about April 21, 2017, and provide access to our proxy materials over the Internet, beginning on April 21, 2017 for the beneficial owners of our common stock as of the close of business on the record date.
-If you receive a Notice of Internet Availability of Proxy Materials by mail, you will not receive a printed copy of the proxy materials in the mail.
+Accordingly, we will send either a Notice of Internet Availability of Proxy Materials or a full set of proxy materials on or about April 11, 2016, and provide access to our proxy materials over the Internet beginning on April 11, 2016 for the beneficial owners of our common stock as of the close of business on the record date.
+If you receive a Notice of Internet Availability of Proxy Materials in the mail.
 Instead, the Notice of Internet Availability of Proxy Materials instructs you on how to access and review this proxy statement and our annual report, how to authorize your proxy online or by telephone, and how to receive a printed copy of our proxy materials.

 Your proxy is important.
-Whether or not you plan to attend the annual meeting, please authorize your proxy by Internet or telephone, or, if you received a paper copy of the materials by mail, mark, sign, date and return your proxy card, so that your shares will be represented at the annual meeting.
+Whether or not you plan to attend the annual meeting, please authorize your proxy by Internet or telephone, or, if you received a paper copy of the materials by mail, by marking, signing, dating and returning your proxy card, so that your shares will be represented at the annual meeting.
 If you plan to attend the annual meeting and wish to vote your shares personally, you may do so at any time before the proxy is voted.